 READ MORE: Feeling like eating traditional but not cooking?
 Check out our guide to the best food tours of Rome.

-This Rome pizza-making class is a combination with also a rich pasta lesson.
-The whole experience lasts four hours and the group is pretty small, no more than ten participants.
+This Rome pizza-making class is a combo that includes also a fun pasta lesson.
+The whole experience lasts four hours and the group is pretty small, with no more than ten participants.

-A local chef will teach you how to make some ten pasta shapes nonetheless and a Naples-style pizza from scratch.
+A local chef will teach you how to make ten pasta shapes nonetheless and a Naples-style pizza from scratch.
 You will learn how to make the pizza dough and you will cook it in a proper pizza oven.
 The type of pizza is either the original Margherita or the topping-rich Capricciosa.
-On the other hand, the sauce of the pasta you will make will be either carbonara or amatriciana.
+On the other hand, the sauce of the pasta you will make will be either carbonara or amatriciana, both traditional Roman dishes.

 After the cooking experience, you will enjoy an all-you-can-eat meal with red wine and tiramisu dessert included.